-- (1) Excerpt as otherwise noted, the amounts in this table are expressed in Canadian Dollars. - (2) These shares were acquired though a cashless exercise of options whereby the shares listed in this column for each director and NEO were issued at CA\$2.50 per share, and the balance of exercised options were treated as surrendered in payment of the exercise premium. - (3) This amount is expressed in U.S. Dollar and was calculated by multiplying the number of shares issued upon the cashless exercise with the closing price expressed in U.S. Dollars (i.e. US\$2.53).
+- (1) Except as otherwise noted, the amounts in this table are expressed in Canadian Dollars. - (2) These shares were acquired through a cashless exercise of options whereby the shares listed in this column were issued at CA\$2.2374 per share, and the balance of exercised options were treated as surrendered in payment of the exercise premium. - (3) These shares were acquired through a cashless exercise of options whereby the shares listed in this column were issued at CA\$1.18858 per share, and the balance of exercised options were treated as surrendered in payment of the exercise premium.